siara-cc/Shox96/README.md

 # Shox96 - Guaranteed Compression for Short Strings

 This is a C library for compressing short strings.
 It was developed to individually compress and decompress small strings.
+In general compression utilities such as `zip`, `gzip` do not compress short strings well and often expand them.
+They also use lots of memory which makes them unusable in constrained environments like Arduino.

 # How it works